wissemkhayati/Traffix/README.md

 # Traffix
- Replication of Sugar blast's mechanisms using Unity3d techniques.
+ Replication of Traffix mechanisms using Unity3d techniques.